railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 Deployment Options
 ------------------

-To deploy Open ERP in your company, several options are available to you:
+To deploy OpenERP in your company, several options are available to you:

-* a SaaS (Software as a Service) or On-Demand offer which includes the equipment, the hosting, the maintenance and the support on a system configured to your needs in advance,
+* a SaaS (Software as a Service) or On-Demand offer, which includes the equipment, the hosting, the maintenance and the support on a system configured to your needs in advance,

-* an internal installation, that you manage yourselves or have managed by an IT services company such as an Open ERP partner,
+* an internal installation, that you manage yourselves or have managed by an IT services company such as an OpenERP partner,

-* hosting by a server supplier on which Open ERP is installed, which enables you to proceed to add adaptations on your server.
+* hosting by a server supplier on which OpenERP is installed, which enables you to proceed to add adaptations on your server.

 The first two approaches are the most commonly used.